git-ogawa/usbcamGUI/README.md

 # Troubleshooting

 ## libEGL warning: DRI2: failed to authenticate
 If you execute the program on Raspberry Pi, this error message may be shown.
-The libraries `libEGL*`, `libEGL*` link to full path so that the error may be solved.
+Linking the libraries `libEGL*`, `libEGL*` to full path may solve the error.
 ```bash
 sudo ln -fs /opt/vc/lib/libGLESv2.so /usr/lib/arm-linux-gnueabihf/libGLESv2.so
 sudo ln -fs /usr/lib/arm-linux-gnueabihf/libGLESv2.so.2 /usr/lib/arm-linux-gnueabihf/libGLESv2.so